Locchuong96/crawl_data/selenium/readme.md

 [locating-elements](https://selenium-python.readthedocs.io/locating-elements.html#)

-these are some locating-element method in selenium
+these are some locating-element method in selenium, try to understand your element by looking around it or outside of it. is it a element on the table? or a list, or something.

     Locating Elements options
     - Locating by Id (unique element)